 What Happens at the Polar Splash?

-DOUBLE DIP!
-With 60 degrees under cloudy skies and 57-degree water, about 150 braved the first Long Beach Polar Splash last Jan.
-We'll do it again on Sat., Jan.
-19, 2013, following the 164th 30-Minute Beach Cleanup.
+With 64 degrees under cloudy skies and 57-degree water, about 150 braved the first Long Beach Polar Splash in Jan.
+We'll do it again on third Saturday of Jan., following the 30-Minute Beach Cleanup.
 The cleanup and Polar Splash will be near 1 Granada Ave., next to Rosie's Dog Beach.
-Justin Rudd's nonprofit Community Action Team (CAT) will be donating $10 to various area charities for every person that participates in the 10 a.m. cleanup and then plunges into the Pacific at 11 a.m., up to $2,000.
-Participants will be able to choose one of several various causes as they arrive to the event.
+Justin Rudd's nonprofit Community Action Team (CAT) will be donating $5 to various area charities (pre-registered groups of 20 or more) for every person that participates in the 10 a.m. cleanup and then plunges into the Pacific at 10:40 a.m., up to $2,000.
 More details below.

 Basically, on the word "go" from the organizers, the group of people will scamper into the water to submerse themselves, and then make a quick retreat.

 The whole process happens within minutes or seconds.
-Bring your cameras to document the fun, and post your photos on Facebook.
+Bring your cameras to document the fun, and post your photos on social media.

 Frequently Asked Questions